carj/pyPreservica/docs/index.rst

 pyPreservica uses the `Certifi <https://pypi.org/project/certifi/>`_  project to provide SSL certificate validation.

-Self-signed certificates used by on-premise deployments are not part of the Certifi CA bundle and therefore need to be set explicitly.
+Self-signed certificates used by on-premise deployments are not part of the Certifi certification authority (CA) bundle and therefore need to be set explicitly.

+The CA bundle is a file that contains root and intermediate certificates.
+The end-entity certificate along with a CA bundle constitutes the certificate chain.

 For on-premise deployments the trusted CAs can be specified through the ``REQUESTS_CA_BUNDLE`` environment variable. e.g.